praveeniitm/Project_Layout_FastAPI/README.md

-# folder_templet
+# Folder templets
-folders and files structure for python projects
+Folders and files structure for python projects
 This repository contains various project template which will be helpful for creating new projects.